 - Health Effects of Hexavalent Chromium.
 OSHA Fact Sheet, (July 2006).
 Provides a concise list of industrial sources, symptoms and health effects of exposure to hexavalent chromium, and OSHA requirements for the protection of employees.

-- Chromium (VI) (CASRN 18540-29-9).
+- Chromium (VI) Integrated Risk Information System (IRIS) Assessment.
 Environmental Protection Agency (EPA), Integrated Risk Information System (IRIS), (September 1998).
 Lists human health effects that may result from exposure to various substances found in the environment.

 - Toxicological Review of Hexavalent Chromium.
-Environmental Protection Agency (EPA), Chemical Abstract Service (CAS) No. 18540-29-9, (August 1998).
+Environmental Protection Agency (EPA).
 Provides scientific support and rationale for the hazard identification and dose-response assessment in the integrated risk information system (IRIS) pertaining to chronic exposure to hexavalent chromium.

 All hexavalent chromium compounds are considered carcinogenic to workers.
 The risk of developing lung, nasal, and sinus cancer increases with the amount of hexavalent chromium inhaled and the length of time the worker is exposed.
 Studies of workers in chromate production, chromate pigment, and chrome electroplating industries employed before the 1980s show increased rates of lung cancer mortality.
 Certain hexavalent chromium compounds produced lung cancer in animals that had the compounds placed directly in their lungs.